This is part one of a three-part series on building reliable embedded systems.

 - Developing PAYG Embedded Software Modules with Unit Testing

-Working with distributors and manufacturers in off-grid markets means that products may be only intermittently connected, or have no connectivity to the Internet.
+Working with last-mile distributors and manufacturers in off-grid markets means that products may be only intermittently connected, or have no connectivity to the Internet.
 Due to remote geographic distribution, the cost of accessing a device after-sale for maintenance or replacement is extremely high.
 As a result, Angaza is strongly motivated to detect and prevent potential PAYG subsystem problems before they show up in the field.

 At Angaza, one of our five core values is “Deserve Their Trust,” which practically translates into placing a high value on delivering reliable solutions.
 Given that the Angaza PAYG embedded platform ships on hundreds of thousands of devices, any failure of the PAYG subsystem becomes an unacceptable problem at scale.
 Concretely, this means that functionally testing a handful of devices for ‘proper operation’ is valuable but insufficient — we need to design and test at a deeper level, finding and preventing even the low-probability, hard-to-test sorts of errors that often crop up in systems that interact with the physical world.
 Unlike many ‘commodity’ IoT products sold in the developed world, PAYG products often provide a critical service, such as primary lighting, irrigation, or refrigeration.
 If these devices fail to work, the practical consequences are relatively high.